Particular/ServiceControl/README.md

 set-executionpolicy unrestricted
 ```

-- Now that the module has been successfully imported, enter any of the Servicecontrol powershell scripts to test them out.
+- Now that the module has been successfully imported, enter any of the ServiceControl PowerShell scripts to test them out.
 Eg: the following creates a new ServiceControl Instance
 ```
 $serviceControlInstance = New-ServiceControlInstance `
    -Name 'Test.DEV.ServiceControl' `